 Acceptable instructional materials for a nano learning program include intentional, engaged learning activities developed for focused content delivery.
 Nano learning programs may incorporate techniques such as visuals, slide reinforcements, role play, demonstrations, or use of a white board.
-The intent of a nano learning program is to transfer knowledge that is interactive-seeking to teach by example-to supply information to understand a specific concept, complete a certain task or computation or to problem-solve or make decisions through role play or demonstration.
+The intent of a nano learning program is to transfer knowledge that is interactive-seeking to teach by example-to supply information to understand a specific concept, complete a certain task or computation, or to problem-solve or make decisions through role play or demonstration.
 At a minimum, nano learning programs must include the following items:

-- 1. The learning objective(s) of the program - 2.
-Any instructions that participants need to navigate through the program - 3.
-A qualified assessment
+- The learning objective(s) of the program

+- Any instructions that participants need to navigate through the program

+- A qualified assessment

 Standard No. 11.
-Blended learning programs must use employ instructional methods that clearly define learning objectives and guide the participant through a program of learning.
+Blended learning programs must employ instructional strategies that clearly define learning objectives and guide the participant through a program of learning.
 Pre-program, post- program, and homework assignments should enhance the learning program experience and must relate to the defined learning objectives of the program.

 S11-01.
 Guide participant through a program of learning.
-The blended learning program includes different learning or instructional methods (for example, lectures, discussion, guided practice, reading, games, case studies, and simulation); different delivery methods (group live, group Internet based, nano learning, or self study); different scheduling (both synchronous or and asynchronous); learning; or different levels of guidance (for example, individual, instructor or subject matter expert led, or group and social learning).
+The blended learning program includes both asynchronous and synchronous learning; different instructional strategies (for example, lectures, discussion, guided practice, reading, games, case studies, and simulation); different instructional delivery methods (group live, group Internet based, nano learning, or self study); or different levels of guidance (for example, a program led by an individual, instructor or subject matter expert, or group and social learning).
 To guide participants through the learning process, CPE program sponsors must provide clear instructions and information to participants that summarize the different components of the program and what must be completed or achieved during each component in order to qualify for CPE credits.
 The CPE program sponsor must document the process and components of the course progression and completion of components by the participants.

 S11-02.
-Primary components of blended learning program is a group programare synchronous learning activities.
-If the primary components of the blended learning program is a group programare synchronous learning activities, then CPE credits for pre-program, post- program, and homework assignments cannot constitute more than 25 percent of the total CPE credits available for the blended learning program.
+Primary components of blended learning program are synchronous learning activities.
+If the primary components of the blended learning program are synchronous learning activities, then CPE credits for pre-program, post- program, and homework assignments cannot constitute more than 25 percent of the total CPE credits available for the blended learning program.

 S11-03.
-Primary components of blended learning program is an are asynchronous learning activitiesy.
-If the primary components of the blended learning program is an are asynchronous learning activitiesy, then the blended learning program must incorporate a qualified assessment in which participants demonstrate achievement of the learning objectives of the program.
+Primary components of blended learning program are asynchronous learning activities.
+If the primary components of the blended learning program are asynchronous learning activities, then the blended learning program must incorporate a qualified assessment in which participants demonstrate achievement of the learning objectives of the program.